jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     ```
 1. Part of the configuration bootstraps a simple `OpenShift Pipelines` pipeline for building code when a pull-request is opened.
 1. Add new microservices using command like

+> Attention there is an issue with KAM as it will overwrite any update in previously generated file, so for example
+bringing the project name back to default.
+We need to tunes the pipelines.yaml file

     ```sh
     kam service add --git-repo-url https://github.com/jbcodefoce/new-service.git --app-name newservicename  --env-name stage  --image-repo quay.io/jbcodefoce/new-service --service-name new-service